Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Abstract

 \section{Abstract}

-We analyze a general class of bilevel problems, in which the upper-level problem consists in the minimization of a smooth objective function and the lower-level problem is to find the fixed point of a smooth contraction map.
-This type of problems include instances of meta-learning, hyperparameter optimization and data poisoning adversarial attacks.
-Several recent works have proposed algorithms which warm-start the lower-level problem, i.e. they use the previous lower-level approximate solution as a staring point for the lower-level solver.
+We analyse a general class of bilevel problems, in which the upper-level problem consists in the minimization of a smooth objective function and the lower-level problem is to find the fixed point of a smooth contraction map.
+This type of problems include instances of meta-learning, equilibrium models, hyperparameter optimization and data poisoning adversarial attacks.
+Several recent works have proposed algorithms which warm-start the lower-level problem, i.e.~they use the previous lower-level approximate solution as a staring point for the lower-level solver.
 This warm-start procedure allows one to improve the sample complexity in both the stochastic and deterministic settings, achieving in some cases the order-wise optimal sample complexity.
-We show that without warm-start, it is still possible to achieve order-wise optimal and near-optimal sample complexity for the stochastic and deterministic settings, respectively.
-In particular, we propose a simple method which uses stochastic fixed point iterations at the lower-level and projected inexact gradient descent at the upper-level, that reaches an $\epsilon$-stationary point using $O(\epsilon^{-2})$ and $\tilde{O}(\epsilon^{-1})$ samples for the stochastic and the deterministic setting, respectively.
-Compared to methods using warm-start, ours is better suited for meta-learning and yields a simpler analysis that does not need to study the coupled interactions between the upper-level and lower-level iterates.
+However, there are situations, e.g., meta learning and equilibrium models, in which the warm-start procedure is not well-suited or ineffective.
+In this work we show that without warm-start, it is still possible to achieve order-wise (near) optimal sample complexity.
+In particular, we propose a simple method which uses (stochastic) fixed point iterations at the lower-level and projected inexact gradient descent at the upper-level, that reaches an $\epsilon$-stationary point using $O(\epsilon^{-2})$ and $\tilde{O}(\epsilon^{-1})$ samples for the stochastic and the deterministic setting, respectively.
+Finally, compared to methods using warm-start, our approach yields a simpler analysis that does not need to study the coupled interactions between the upper-level and lower-level iterates.